 When I pre-soak, I actually brine the beans in salted water.
 There are two methods I recommend:

 - Cover the beans with 2 inches of water, and add 1/2 tablespoon of kosher salt for every cup of dried beans.
 Cover and sit overnight.
-Rinse well the following morning before following the below directions.
+Rinse well the following morning before following the below directions; OR

 - Cover the beans with 2 inches of water, and add 1/2 tablespoon kosher salt for every cup of dried beans.
 Cover and bring to a boil over medium-high heat.
 Reduce the heat, and simmer for 5 minutes.
 Turn off the heat, and cool to room temperature.
 This typically takes about an hour.
 Rinse well and proceed with the below cooking directions.